-For most breeds, a 1-year-old dog is considered an adult, but he still may be showing many puppylike behaviors.
-It's important to continue training your dog at this age as he might be testing his independence and show undesirable behaviors.
+For most breeds, a dog at 1 year old is considered an adult, but he still may be showing many puppylike behaviors.
+It's important to continue training your dog at this age as he might be testing his independence and showing undesirable behaviors.
+Training a 1 year old puppy requires patience, proper socialization, and a consistent training strategy.
+After all, everyone wants adult dogs with good recall.

-The first step to training your 1-year-old dog is proper socialization.
-This is more challenging than socializing a puppy because your 1-year-old dog may have developed fears or reactivity around certain triggers.
-Move slowly when socializing.
-If your dog reacts with fear, you are moving too quickly.
+However, if you are introducing your dog to others on walks, and your dog reacts with fear, you are moving too quickly.
 Keep her at a safe distance from the new stimulus and reward as she pays attention to you rather than the stimulus.
 If she does well at one distance, move closer.
 Allow her to sniff when she is ready.
 Reward during all socialization training.

 To keep your dog safe, teach her to come on command every time.
+Dogs with good recall are safer dogs.
 Teach this on leash first to prevent her from making mistakes.
-All dogs should know how to sit, down and walk on a leash.
+All dogs should know how to sit down, lie down, and walk on a leash.
 In addition, you should teach your dog a "leave it" or "off" command.
 This command allows you to teach her which items are appropriate for chewing and which are not.